How Does the Scholarship Process Work?

 Application, Award, and Disbursement of Scholarships:

 The most recent version of the scholarship application is maintained on the website.
 The student must have a 2.5 or above grade point average (GPA).
 Official transcript must be submitted as well as the six (6) pages in the application packet.
 The maximum scholarship request is $1,500.00.
+Only one (1) relative is permitted on the “References” form.
 The Foundation will consider an application for scholarship only when all required forms are submitted completely.
 The Foundation will submit to the Scholarship Committee all complete and sufficient applications, together with a report on funds available for scholarships, on the 15th and the last day of each month, for Committee review.

 The Scholarship Committee will then review the applications and make their determination to grant or not grant a scholarship in a particular amount, on the merits of each application and the availability of funding, within five business days of the Committee’s receipt of the package.